-- 1. Develop and debug the programs using Keil μ vision IDE. - 2.
-Design projects for I/O ports, timers, serial ports using 8/16 bit Microcontrollers. - 3.
-Demonstrate Keypad and LCD interfacing with microcontroller. - 4.
-Develop the application based on on- chip peripherals of ARM processor. - 5.
-Develop a real time embedded application. - 6.
-Design IOT based application using SOC.
+- Develop and debug the programs using Keil μvision IDE. - Design projects for I/O ports, timers, serial ports using 8051/ PIC Microcontrollers. - Demonstrate Keypad and LCD interfacing with microcontroller. - Develop the application based on on- chip peripherals and CAN bus of ARM family Microcontroller - Develop a real time embedded application using 8051and ARM Microcontrollers. - Design IOT based application using Raspberry PI boards.

+SEMESTER VII

-SEMESTER VII INTRODUCTION TO WIRELESS COMMUNICATION
+ECC4101 INTRODUCTION TO WIRELESS COMMUNICTION

-- To introduce the aspects, needs and standards of modern wireless communications. - To elaborate techniques for wireless channel modeling, and their performance over digital modulation. - To describe the multiple access techniques used in the mobile communication - To explain various wireless network systems and standards. - To learn the recent trends of wireless communication.
+- To introduce the aspects, needs and standards of modern wireless communications. - To elaborate techniques for wireless channel modeling, and their performance over digital modulation. - To give overview on advanced wireless techniques like OFDM and Spread Spectrums.

-• Basics of communication theory and system.
+Basics of communication theory and system